NIYITANGA/Python_IV_Meds_WastingApps/ReadMe.md

 To record and visualize the data of wasted IV_Meds, the user follow the following steps.
  - First option;
     .
-Select the IV_Med you want to wast by using the combobox, and enter the number of item you are going to waste with the amount of money $ the pharmacy is going to loose.
+Select the IV_Med you want to waste by using the combobox, and enter the number of item you are going to waste with the amount of money $ the pharmacy is going to loose.
+Date is automaticaly populated in the `DateEntry`.
     .
-After entering those data, the user can click on the `sort Treeview` button to visualize the top five expensive IV_Meds wasted on the right side.
+After entering those data, the user can click on the `sort Treeview` button to visualize the top five expensive IV_Meds wasted inside  the right treeview (trV).
     .
-After visualisation, the user can export the recorded data into his/her local computer by cliking the `import to CSV` button.
+After visualisation, the user can export (save) the IV_Meds wasted data into his/her local computer by cliking the `Export to CSV` button.

  - Second option;
     .
-Instead of wasting one item one by one, if the user has a csv.file of the IV_Meds that is ready to be visualized.
-He/she can  import this file into the treeview and start visualizing its contents by cliking the `sort Treeview` button.
+The IV_Meds wasted data saved on the local computer by the user as csv files, could be combine together ,after one or more months, in one csv file.
+Then, this one csv file could be imported inside the first treeview (trv) by clicking `import csv file` button.
+After that, the user can visualize the combined csv file by clicking on the `sort Treeview` button.

 To start over, the user can click on the `restart` button.
-I the user want to close the application, a simple click on `Exit` perform the action.
+Otherwise, If the user want to close the application, a simple click on `Exit` button does the action.